-This course enables fourth-year Creative Writing majors to select, edit, revise, refine and complete a thesis portfolio that contains representative works in all genres of creative writing (poetry, fiction, playwriting, creative nonfiction) written during their junior and senior years.
-There will be a review of technical terms and trends in contemporary poetry, fiction and drama to insure a sound knowledge of literature.
-(Prerequisite: Major in creative writing and fourth-year standing)
+This course enables fourth-year creative writing majors to select, edit, revise, refine, and complete a thesis portfolio that contains works in one or two genres of creative writing written during their junior and senior years.
+Students are required to produce a 7-10 page critical essay.
+(Pre-requisite: Major in creative writing and fourth-year standing)